-The decreasing trends that are unique to your registry are listed in Table 2b.
-If these are of particular interest to your registry and you would like to investigate them and share your findings complete Table 2b using points 1 and 2 as above.
+The increasing and decreasing trends that have been found in your registry (but not listed in the Pan Europe tables) are listed in Table 3a.
+If these are of particular interest to your registry and you would like to investigate them and share your findings complete Table 3a using points 1 and 2 as above.

-If any decreasing trends are to be reported to the Public Health authorities complete Table 2c.
+If any increasing or decreasing trends are to be reported to the Public Health authorities complete Table 3b.

-"Registry" Increasing and Decreasing Trends 2000-2009
+<Name of Registry> Increasing and Decreasing Trends 2002-2011

-1a Increasing trends
+1a Increasing trends shown at Pan Europe level

-Ta file casing trends To be completed by registry To be completed by registry Anomaly Increasing Trends Code A,B,C,D, E,F,G, Summary Explanation (Please attach full report) Anomaly Hydrocephaly 0 A,B,C,D , v -
+To be completed by registry To be completed by registry Anomaly Increasing Trends Code A,B,C,D, E,F,G, Summary Explanation (Please attach full report)